 - Personal safety devices, like smartphone apps or wearable devices, can function as virtual panic buttons, allowing individuals to send distress signals to designated contacts or emergency services.

 The primary goal of a panic button is to expedite emergency response and improve the safety of individuals in distress.
 Depending on the system or device, pressing the panic button can trigger alarms, alert authorities, and provide critical information about the location of the emergency.
-It is an essential tool for enhancing personal and public safety in a variety of situations.
+It is essential for enhancing personal and public safety in various situations.

 Different Types of Panic Button